Publishing open educational resources

 More guidelines regarding didactics and form can be found in the Quality Model Open Educational Resources.

 The library offers support on these topics.
-Do you want our advice on the options of open educational resources or do you encounter some issues?
+Would you like our advice on the options of open educational resources or do you encounter some issues?
 Please contact the library.

 Contact